A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy

 {$^{1}$ Institute of Astronomy, Faculty of Physics, Astronomy and Informatics, Nicolaus Copernicus University, ul.
 Grudziądzka 5, 87-100 Toruń, Poland\\ $^{2}$ European Southern Observatory, Alonso de Cordova 3107, Casilla 19001, Santiago, Chile \\ $^{3}$ Nicolaus Copernicus Astronomical Center, ul.
 Rabiańska 8, 87-100 Toruń, Poland \\ $^{4}$ Exoplanets and Stellar Astrophysics Laboratory, NASA Goddard Space Flight Center, Greenbelt, MD 20771, USA\\ $^{5}$ Department of Astronomy, University of Maryland, College Park, MD 20742, USA \\ $^{6}$ Center for Research and Exploration in Space Science and Technology, NASA Goddard Space Flight Center, Greenbelt, MD 20771 $^{7}$ Istituto di Astrofisica e Planetologia Spaziali-INAF, Via Fosso del Cavaliere 100, I-00133 Roma, Italy \\ $^{8}$ Space Telescope Science Institute, 3700 San Martin Dr., Baltimore, MD 21218, USA\\ $^{9}$ Centre for Star and Planet Formation, Niels Bohr Institute, University of Copenhagen, \O ster Voldgade 5-7, DK-1350 Copenhagen K, Denmark\\ }

 \titlerunning{YSOs in the IRAS 22147 region} \authorrunning{A.~Karska et al. 2021}

-\abstract {Star formation in the outer Galaxy, i.e., outside of the Solar circle, has been lightly studied in part due to low CO brightness of molecular clouds linked with the negative metallicity gradient.
-Recent infrared surveys provide an overview of dust emission in large sections of the Galaxy, but suffer from cloud confusion and poor spatial resolution at far-infrared wavelengths.} {We aim to develop a methodology to identify and classify young stellar objects (YSOs) in star-forming regions in the outer Galaxy, and use it to solve a long-standing confusion with the distance and evolutionary status of \iras{}.} {We use Support Vector Machine learning algorithm to complement standard color-color and color-magnitude diagrams in search for YSOs in the IRAS 22147 region using publicly available data from the `Spitzer Mapping of the Outer Galaxy' survey.
-The agglomerative hierarchical clustering algorithm is used to identify clusters, along with the \citet{robitaille2017} code to calculate physical properties of individual YSOs.
-The distances are determined using CO 1-0 from the Five College Radio Astronomy Observatory survey.} {We identify 13 Class I and 13 Class II YSO candidates using the color-color diagrams, and additional 2 and 21 sources, respectively, using the machine learning techniques.
-Spectral energy distributions of 23 sources are modelled with a star and a passive disk, corresponding to Class II objects.
-Models of 3 sources include envelopes typical for Class I objects.
-The objects are grouped in 2 clusters located at the distance of $\sim2.2$ kpc, and 5 clusters at $\sim5.6$ kpc.
-The spatial extent of CO, radio continuum, and dust emission confirms the origin of YSOs in two distinct star-forming regions along a similar line-of-sight.} {The outer Galaxy might serve as a unique laboratory of star formation across environments on condition that complementary methods and ancillary data are used to properly account for cloud confusion and distance uncertainties.}
+\abstract {Star formation in the outer Galaxy, namely, outside of the Solar circle, has not been extensively studied in part due to the low CO brightness of the molecular clouds linked with the negative metallicity gradient.
+Recent infrared surveys provide an overview of dust emission in large sections of the Galaxy, but they suffer from cloud confusion and poor spatial resolution at far-infrared wavelengths.} {We aim to develop a methodology to identify and classify young stellar objects (YSOs) in star-forming regions in the outer Galaxy and use it to resolve a long-standing disparity in terms of the distance and evolutionary status of \iras{}.} {We used a support vector machine learning algorithm to complement standard color-color and color-magnitude diagrams in our search for YSOs in the IRAS 22147 region, based on publicly available data from the Spitzer Mapping of the Outer Galaxy survey.
+The agglomerative hierarchical clustering algorithm was used to identify clusters.
+Then the physical properties of individual YSOs were calculated.
+The distances were determined using CO 1-0 from the Five College Radio Astronomy Observatory survey.} {We identified 13 Class I and 13 Class II YSO candidates using the color-color diagrams, along with an additional 2 and 21 sources, respectively, using the applied machine learning techniques.
+The spectral energy distributions of 23 sources were modeled with a star and a passive disk, corresponding to Class II objects.
+The models of three sources include envelopes that are typical for Class I objects.
+The objects were grouped into two clusters located at a distance of $\sim2.2$ kpc and 5 clusters at $\sim5.6$ kpc.
+The spatial extent of CO, radio continuum, and dust emission confirms the origin of YSOs in two distinct star-forming regions along a similar line of sight.} {The outer Galaxy may serve as a unique laboratory for exploring star formation across environments, on the condition that complementary methods and ancillary data are used to properly account for cloud confusion and distance uncertainties.}

 \keywords{stars: formation -- ISM: molecules -- ISM: individual objects: \iras{}}